Wurst-Imperium/WurstClient.net/wiki/Debugging-Wurst-In-Eclipse/index.md

 Click Play and your good to go!
 You have successfully added on to the Wurst-Client and have read through this tutorial!
 Give yourself a pat on the back!

->**Notice:** Contributing changes in the vanilla MC source code requires some extra steps.
-Read [#412](https://github.com/Wurst-Imperium/Wurst-Client/issues/412) for more information.